 HDR mode for high contrast

-Switch modes: Professional mode to manually control advanced settings like shutter speed, exposure, white balance, ISO, and focus.
-Add Face Filters, Take Depth Enabled Photos, Panorama, or Use Spot Color.
-OR while in Video Mode, Slow Motion or Face Filters.
+Switch modes: take video, slow-motion video, panoramic photos, or switch to Professional mode to manually control advanced settings like shutter speed, exposure, white balance, ISO, and focus.

 Adjust advanced settings